vertigo-web/vertigo/tutorial.md

 For any more complex scenarios please refer to [examples](/examples) and [demo](/demo/src/app) package.

 [^traitaliases]: https://github.com/rust-lang/rust/issues/41517

-[^install]: Until newest vertigo version hits crates you can clone vertigo repo and install CLI tool from inside the repo dir with command `cargo install --path ./crates/vertigo-cli`

 [^simplification]: This is a shameful simplification but enough for a tutorial - the correct description will be able to be found in future, more robust documentation.